-AAA recently came out with some startling new data indicating that nearly 10 percent of all crashes, or roughly one out of every 10, is caused by drowsy driving.
+AAA recently came out with some startling new data indicating that nearly 10 percent of all crashes, or roughly one out of every 10, are caused by drowsy driving.
 These numbers are up to eight times federal estimates.
 However, the difficulty in determining just how many motor vehicle accidents result from drivers driving drowsy lies in underreporting, especially in fatal crashes, where the true cause of an accident may appear to be overcorrecting or driver error when it is actually the case the driver fell asleep at the wheel.

 With the uptick in the number of dashcam video cameras, researchers are now able to glean more reliable information as to how widespread drowsy driving actually is.
 The AAA study drew its analyses from just such cameras—700 of them in fact—each of them involved in a crash.
 The results showed that drowsy driving is more pronounced among the driving population than once believed.